eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/6-contract-negotiation.md

     - `uri` is the http endpoint of the token repository.
 Mandatory.
     - `events` is a list of the strings, signifying for what callbacks the specified API shall be used.
-They are structured hierarchically, so if a Consumer is interested in all events about status changes, the `transfer.process` marker can be added.
-If only events about the completion of a transfer are relevant, they can be subscribed via `transfer.process.completed`.
+They are structured hierarchically, so if a Consumer is interested in all events about status changes, the `contract.negotiation` marker can be added.
+If only events about the `requested` stage of a transfer are relevant, they can be subscribed via `transfer.process.requested`.
 This enables the consumer to wait for arrival of a relevant event instead of having to poll for transition into a desired state.
     - `transactional` Optional, default false.
     - `authCodeId` is the key of a secret stored in the Consumer's vault that can be used to unlock the callback API if it is protected.
 Optional.